erewok/talks/servant_talk_2017/talk.md

 ## Working with Servant: Core Ideas

-1."Describe" an API and then
+1) "Describe" an API and 2) Build interpretations
-2. Build interpretations

 Interpretations can include: